Shawn Weinstein: College career

-In his three years at St. Edwards University, they won three conference titles in Heartland Conference.
+In his three years at St. Edward's University, they won three conference titles in Heartland Conference.
 Weinstein was the 2007 Conference Player of the Year and a two-time First Team All Conference Selection.

-He was inducted into the St. Edwards Athletic Hall of Fame in 2016 and named to the Heartland Conference 20th Anniversary team in 2019, which recognizes the 10 best players from the Heartland Conference over the last 20 years.
+He was inducted into the St. Edward's Athletic Hall of Fame in 2016 and named to the Heartland Conference 20th Anniversary team in 2019, which recognizes the 10 best players from the Heartland Conference over the last 20 years.

 Professional career

 On August 6, 2010, Weinstein was drafted 10th overall by the Meralco Bolts.
-He made his debut in the opening of the PBA 36th season on October 3, 2010 where he scored six points and tallied five assists.
+He made his debut in the opening of the PBA 36th season on October 3, 2010, where he scored six points and tallied five assists.